Cast Iron Seasoning

 The additional advantages here are that you only need a single application, and you get a nice darkening effect, making the piece more cosmetically attractive.
 Further, the piece won't become sticky over time, as may be possible with cooking fats.

-Don't be tempted to apply mineral oil to a piece while heated up to 400 or 500° to darken the seasoning as you would with cooking fats.
+Don't be tempted to apply mineral oil to a piece while heated up to 400 or 500° to darken the seasoning as you might with cooking fats.
 You don't want to exceed the smoke point of the mineral oil.
 Mineral oil was formerly employed by theatrical fog generators, but its use was discontinued after widely-reported instances of respiratory irritation by those regularly exposed to it.
-Those who may have long ago owned toy train locomotives that came with a bottle of liquid drops to produce artificial "smoke" will likely recognize the odor of vaporized mineral oil.
+Those who may have long ago owned electric toy train locomotives that came with a bottle of liquid drops to produce artificial "smoke" will likely recognize the odor of vaporized mineral oil.